 The use of the MTW relies partly on the availability of long precipitation series at a sub-daily time step and with high accuracy.
-First, these archives of high temporal resolution precipitation data are increasing over time.
-Another possible source of such archives is the establishment of precipitation reanalysis at a regional scale or the use of reanalysis-driven regional climate models or limited area models over a long period.
+The precipitation data archives of high temporal resolution have increased over time.
+Other possible sources of such archives is the establishment of precipitation reanalysis at a regional scale in addition to the use of reanalysis-driven regional climate models or limited area models over a long period.
 Even though outputs from these models might be biased or not accurate enough, information regarding the timing of the precipitation events could be useful in disaggregating the station time series.

 The introduction of the MTW improved the selection of synoptic analogues.
-Independently of its impact on the prediction skill for precipitation, or the availability of a predictand time series with sub-daily time step, this improvement has a potential in itself for application on long meteorological archives.
-For example, when processing forecasts for a target day showing synoptic similarity with known situations from the past related to extreme weather, even if for them no precipitation archive is available.
-It is thus worth to known that the situation at hand has had such analogue in the past.
-Another possible application is a quality assessment of the selection of analogues on a shorter period, where sub-daily precipitation data is available.
-Indeed, if the selection of analogues with the MTW on a long period, for a specific target day, differ from the selection on the short period, this may point out a sub-optimal forecast.
-Finally, other predictands might not need sub-daily total values, but point observations (e.g. hail, or extreme wind gusts), which make them easier to use with the MTW.
+Regardless of its impact on the prediction skill for precipitation or the availability of a predictand time series with a sub-daily time step, this improvement has the potential for application to long meteorological archives.
+For example, when processing forecasts for a target day showing synoptic similarity with known situations from the past related to extreme weather, they can be used even if no precipitation archive is available.
+Thus, it is worth knowing whether the situation at hand correlates to such an analogue in the past.
+Another possible application is quality assessment of the selection of analogues on a shorter period, where sub-daily precipitation data are available.
+Indeed, if the selection of analogues with the MTW on a long period for a specific target day differs from the selection for a short period, a sub-optimal forecast could be obtained.
+Finally, although other predictands might not need sub-daily total values, point observations such as hail or extreme wind gusts make them easier to use with the MTW.

-The technique being very simple and easily applicable, it should be considered for several applications in different contexts, may it be for operational forecasting or climate-related studies.
+The technique is very simple and easily applicable.
+Therefore, it should be considered for several applications in different contexts, particularly for operational forecasting or climate-related studies.

 \appendix